dansiegel/Prism.Plugin.Popups/ReadMe.md

 Prism's underlying Page Navigation Service has a dependency on `IPageBehaviorFactory`.
 In order to handle navigation events from tapping outside of (and closing) the PopupPage, this plugin relies on the `PopupPageBehaviorFactory` which is also registered by the registration method shown above.
 If you are registering your own custom implementation, be sure to either add the `BackgroundPopupDismissalBehavior` to PopupPages, or simply inherit from the `PopupPageBehaviorFactory`.

 **NOTE**: All initializations for Rg.Plugins.Popup should be done in Platform code, the Registrations for the NavigationService should be done in your PrismApplication.
 No additional initialization is required inside of Prism Modules.

+### Navigation

+There is nothing different about navigating with Popup Pages than Navigating with normal pages.
+You can even deep link with Popup Pages.
+The only difference that you will encounter is that when Navigating from a Popup Page to a normal Xamarin.Forms Page, it will Pop any Popup Pages that are currently in the Popup Stack.

 [1]: https://github.com/rotorgames/Rg.Plugins.Popup
 [2]: https://github.com/PrismLibrary/Prism